ShadyF/shadyf.github.io/about.md

 ---
 layout: page
 title: About me
-subtitle: All you need to know about yours truly
+subtitle: All you need to know about yours truly.
 ---

 ## Hello There!